 No. Automatic incremental backups are not enabled by default.
 You can enable the option during database creation or at any time after the database is provisioned.

 Automatic backups are deleted when a DB System is terminated.
 On-demand full backups remain in Oracle Object Storage as standalone backups when a DB System is terminated.
 You can later restore standalone backups to a new database on a DB System.

-2-node RAC VM DB Systems provide server high availability to protect against unplanned downtime due to server or database instance failure or planned downtime due to maintenance.
-You can also launch DB Systems in different Availability Domains or regions and configure Data Guard between them.
-Oracle Data Guard ensures high availability, data protection, and disaster recovery.
+2-node RAC Virtual Machine DB Systems protect against downtime due to server or database instance failure.
+You can also launch DB Systems in different Availability Domains or Regions and configure Oracle Data Guard between them.

-You can review Data Guard for High Availability and Maximum Availability Architecture (MAA) best practices for more information about setting up a zero data loss, highly available configuration for Oracle databases.
+Review Data Guard for High Availability and Maximum Availability Architecture (MAA) best practices for more information about setting up a highly available configuration for Oracle databases.

 All Enterprise database editions support Data Guard.
 Enterprise Extreme Performance edition supports Active Data Guard.